 The reason Apple has not patched this method is because to implement a process in Albert that checks the authenticity of the unique identifiers of every device that gets activated would require a complete server rework and cost an extreme amount of money.
 Apple has chosen not to dedicate their resources to performing such a task.
 Unless they change their mind, the GSM Signal Bypass will likely exist forever for checkra1n-compatible iOS devices.
 However, the majority of iOS devices nowadays have an MEID, which is like an extra layer of security that prevents the device from being able to accept non-authentically generated activation records.
-This just adds an extra step though, and hackers have already found a way to hash/sign the records to bypass it, so we may see a method for MEID devices fairly soon.
-If one does surface, Apple will once again likely choose not to patch it.
+This just adds an extra step though, and hackers have already found a way to hash/sign the records to bypass it.
+Good news: the method was discovered, and signal bypass for both MEID and GSM devices (iPhone 5s to iPhone X) is now possible with Checkm8.Info and iRemoval Pro.

 - A4, A5, A6, A7 Setup.app Removal via SSH Ramdisk